 I watched a video about the gut-brain connection and things started to fall into place.
 I needed to make some changes.

 A few weeks later I could not believe this was the same child.
-He is completely different.
+He was completely different.